What Chess Taught Me About Quant Trading

 It can help reduce operational load.

-It can help teams move faster.
+It can help teams move more efficiently.

 But AI is not a substitute for structure.